The Peddars Way and Norfolk Coast Path: Knettishall Heath to Cromer

 |Travel Insurance||Even if you are based in the UK travel insurance is worth having.|

 By Air: The international airports with best connections to the trail are Stansted or Heathrow.
 From Stansted it is 1.5 hrs travel time (change at Cambridge) from Heathrow it is 3 hours travel time, metro to Kings Cross then train to Cambridge, change for Thetford.
-Norwich has domestic flights and flights from Amsterdam (KLM) Train to Thetford (0.5 hour travel time).
+Norwich has domestic flights and flights from Amsterdam (KLM).
+Train to Thetford (30 mins travel time).

 By Public Transport: There is a train station at Thetford, your first nights stay.